 HIGHLIGHTS DESCRIPTION Successful drought management Continuous and additional measures were put in place to increase the efficiency of water supply.
 Improvement of water security Equipping of boreholes to improve water security.
-Drought relief measures implemented New boreholes were drilled and tested.
 Groundwater Management Successful trail of Artificial Recharge of the Underground resource Improved efficiency on refuse removal Refuse removal are conducted once a week in the respective and designated areas with 98% of households receiving a kerbside collection service.
 Traffic vehicle To improve traffic visibility and ensure road safety.
 Hand-held device and speed traffic camera This is to ensure minimum errors are written on section 56 & 341 notices and that road users adhere to speed limits.
-Upgrading of sidewalks Sidewalks were upgraded in the towns of Prince Albert and Leeu-Gamka.
-Upgrading of stormwater network The stormwater network was upgraded in the town of Leeu-Gamka.
 Improved efficiency of illegal dumping removal A dedicated team has been allocated to address illegal dumping.
-A new backhoe Loader (TLD) and 10 cubes Tipper

-HIGHLIGHTS DESCRIPTION Truck to aid with clean-up of transfer stations and hotspots has been purchased.
+A new backhoe Loader (TLD) and 10 cubes Tipper Truck to aid with clean-up of transfer stations and hotspots has been purchased.
 Water resilience The Municipality have implemented water resilience measures throughout the Greater Prince Albert Municipal Area through increased awareness and optimising efficiency of operations.

-Maintenance of road infrastructure Large Scale Slurry seal of flexible paved road surfaces was undertaken during the 2023/2024 financial year and to be implemented as a multi-year project to improve riding quality of municipal access and residential roads in Prince Albert.
+HIGHLIGHTS DESCRIPTION Maintenance of road infrastructure Large Scale Slurry seal of flexible paved road surfaces was undertaken during the 2023/2024 financial year and to be implemented as a multi-year project to improve riding quality of municipal access and residential roads in Prince Albert.
 Improve Green & Blue Drop Scores Developed compliance documentation namely: Waste/Water Risk Abatement Plan.
 Water Safety Plan.
-Conducted Process Audits at all Water &amp; Waste Water Treatment Plants.
+Conducted Process Audits at all Water & Waste Water Treatment Plants.
 Improve Access Control at Landfill Landfill General Worker and Gate Controller appointed at Prince Albert WDF.
-Optimise Landfill operations at the respective disposal facilities Procured New Yellow fleet consisting of a 4 m Front End Loader and 10m Tipper Truck through MIG Funding to improve operational efficiency at all 3 Disposal Facilities Upgrading of Stormwater Infrastructure Conducted maintenance on ageing gabion stormwater embankments and compiled a Maintenance Management Plan for the Open Channel watercourse running along Leeu- Gamka: Aster and Pepper Street.
-Construction of New Sidewalks Construction of New bevel paved Sidewalks in Gousblom and Poffadder in Leeu-Gamka Emergency Loadshedding Relief Procured a new diesel driven stand by generator for the Water Treatment Works in Prince Albert.
+Optimise Landfill operations at the respective disposal facilities Procured New Yellow fleet consisting of a 4 m3 Front End Loader and 10m3 Tipper Truck through MIG Funding to improve operational efficiency at all 3 Disposal Facilities Upgrading of Stormwater Infrastructure Conducted maintenance on ageing gabion stormwater embankments and compiled a Maintenance Management Plan for the Open Channel watercourse running along Leeu-Gamka: Aster and Pepper Street.
+Construction of New Sidewalks Construction of New bevel paved Sidewalks in Gousblon and Poffadder in Leeu-Gamka Emergency Loadshedding Relief Procured a new diesel driven stand by generator for the Water Treatment Works in Prince Albert.
 Regulation and By-Laws Promulgated a new Integrated Waste Management By-Law which was Gazetted on 8 December 2023.